gjbex/Fortran-MOOC/source_code/README.md

 1. `pointers`: illustrations of pointers, basic concepts.
 1. `io_performance`: experiments with different I/O modes with respect to performance.
+1. `random_numbers`: illustrations of how to work with Fortran's pseudo random number generator.
 1. `openmp`: illustration of using OPenMP for shared memory programming.
 1. `mpi`: illustration of using MPI for shared and distributed computations.